 - Les Saxon (vocalist)

-The ATV documentary, After All I’ve Been Through, which was broadcast on Monday 12 August 1974, briefly featured the winning act from heat eleven, which was Birmingham comedian Johnny Carroll.
+The ATV documentary, After All I’ve Been Through, which was broadcast on Monday 12 August 1974, briefly featured the winning act from heat eleven, which was Birmingham comedian Johnny Carroll, who won by just four points.
 His success led to appearances on The Comedians, alongside the likes of Bernard Manning, Frank Carson and another New Faces comedian Roy Walker as well as a lucrative touring career.
 Just two years after his victory he was commanding around £1,000 a week for appearances, and was living a a grand house in Hampstead, North London.

 In the 1970s Johnny released two LPs, Do You Want To Touch Me and Touch Me Again, but after his success on The Comedians his comedy career spiralled downwards with a devastating divorce leaving him backrupt in 1982.
 He briefly left show business to concentrate on the car business because that business was giving him more time with the family.
 He continued to make very brief appearances for promoters who were friends.